Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 Best Delay Pedal for Precision

 Precision and flexibility are very closely related.
 Having control over the delay is important to many guitarists and the amount of control you have will depend on the pedal’s features.
 For example with the Flashback X4, you can easily adjust the delay time, feedback and level, but you don’t have control over any modulation used or other parameters.
-If you want to set a specific delay time to an exact millisecond, you will need to connect to a PC/Mac or Smartphone and edit the preset on your smartphone because the knob doesn’t give you that precision.
+If you want to set a specific delay time to an exact millisecond, you will need to connect to a PC/Mac or Smartphone and edit the preset in the TonePrint editor because the knob doesn’t give you that precision.
 On a pedal such as the TC Electronic ND-1 Nova Delay, you have far more precision.
 You can set an exact delay time in milliseconds thanks to the on-pedal display along with a lot more control.
 The Nova Delay is promoted as a ‘Programmable Digital Delay’ and that label really fits.

 It should be clear from the below image how much control you have with the Nova Delay: